home-assistant/home-assistant.io/source/more-info/unsupported/dbus.markdown

 If that does not help, reboot your operating system.

-As a last resort you need to reinstall the host running the supervisor with one of the supported operating systems, [see instructions here](/more-info/unsupported/os)
+As a last resort, you need to reinstall the host running the Supervisor with one of the supported operating systems, [see instructions here](/more-info/unsupported/os).